 The Atlas range will be powered by a 650cc parallel-twin.
 When dry, the weight of the bike is said to be 178kg, with a claimed power output of 84bhp @11,000rpm and 47lbft (64Nm) of torque [RPM not specified].

 And of course, those specifications could change by the time the production-ready version of the bike is unveiled.

 Beyond the Atlas‘ heritage credentials and specifications, the range will likely appeal to a wider spectrum of riders.
 For unlike most of the recent Nortons, the machines can be classified as affordable.

 Put simply, the Atlas has the potential to become (to Norton) what the Scrambler Ducati became to Ducati.
-An incredibly successful machine that dramatically altered the fortunes of an exclusive motorcycle marque, by appealing to a wider audience – yet, simultaneously retaining its key brand characteristics.
+That’s to say: an incredibly successful machine that dramatically altered the fortunes of an exclusive motorcycle marque.

 A launch date hasn’t been given yet but the Atlas Nomad is expected by the end of 2021.
 In the meantime register your interest on Norton’s website.

 Since this article was written Norton Motorcycles has released two statements indicating that the Atlas will be delayed.

 Initially, on 21 May 2021, Norton indicated that production would not begin in 2021 (as previously suggested).
 Following that, a statement on 26 October 2021 said: “… that until the product plan is completed, we cannot guarantee that we will go ahead with production of this model.”
 Additionally, “… if we do decide to produce it, we want to be clear that production will begin no earlierthan 2023.“

 Speculation might point to delivery of the Atlas at some point in 2024 or beyond – if it goes into production at all!